This article was updated 12 July

 But literacy isn’t just a challenge for inspiring NGOs to tackle, it’s up to responsible corporate citizens to play their part.
 That’s why GE has been working to support Read & Rice here in ASEAN.
-With programmes underway in Kuala Lumpur, and Jakarta, here are the views of two GE volunteers on what makes the initiative so important to them.
+With programmes underway in Kuala Lumpur, Singapore, and Jakarta, here are the views of three GE volunteers on what makes the initiative so important to them.

 Kuala Lumpur, Malaysia

 In Malaysia, Read & Rice is improving literacy amongst low-income children with the help of local partnerships.
 Taufiq Ab Razak is a Commercial Finance Manager at GE Steam Power and is also the leader for GE Volunteers Malaysia, he tells us what that means in practice.

 “Read & Rice is an inspiring programme and Chance (WGI’s founder) is an inspiration in himself!
 After seeing one of his classmates unable to read in his early teens, he was inspired to set up WGI.
 All I wanted to do in my teens was play football and video games!
 For me, it was surprising to see that literacy was still a problem in the US, and I knew it was a problem here in Malaysia, so I decided to support the local programme.”